open-ephys/open-ephys-python-tools/open_ephys/analysis/README.md

 ## How recordings are organized

 The Open Ephys GUI provides a great deal of flexibility when it comes to saving data.
-As of GUI version 0.5+, data is saved by any Record Nodes that have been inserted into the signal chain.
+Data is saved by any Record Nodes that have been inserted into the signal chain.
 This makes is possible to record both the raw data as well as data that has been transformed by different processing stages.
 By default, all Record Nodes will save data to the same directory, in sub-folders named "Record Node <ID>," where <ID> is the Record Node's processor ID.
 Each Record Node can store data in a different format, although the [Binary format](https://open-ephys.github.io/gui-docs/User-Manual/Recording-data/Binary-format.html) is the default format that is recommended for most use cases.

 To access the data for the first Record Node, enter: